SamuelScheit/Lambert-orm/README.md

 ```

 ## Database
-Choose your database engine: ``MongoDatabase``
+Choose a database engine: ``MongoDatabase``

 At the moment there is only an implementation for MongoDB available, however I will add others.
-You can also write your own database class and submit a pull request.
+You can also implement your own database class and submit a pull request.

-Every Database has an ``.init()`` method whose execution must be awaited before using the db.
+Every Database has an ``.init()`` method whose execution must be awaited before using the database.
 ```ts
 class Database {
     init   (): Promise<any>;